miguelgraz/miguelgraz.com/source/projects/index.markdown

 It was built in 48h (actually less than that, we didn't abdicate our sleep time), we didn't win the StaticShowdown but it was a fun project to build and to change focus a little bit from our daily serious business work.
 Its code is [available here](https://github.com/yaydev/tomat.in), we're accepting opinions, pull requests, feature requests and pretty much anything.

+### FocusFileOnSidebar: A Sublime Text's plugin

+[FocusFileOnSidebar](https://github.com/miguelgraz/FocusFileOnSidebar) was born due to a need I had, I'd like to navigate through Sublime's sidebar without touching the mouse but if you only change focus to the sidebar it navigates on "open files" section instead of the files tree.

+So to improve my everyday workflow and to start something using Python I went to Sublime's API to research a bit, after some experiments I ended up with the plugin's first version.
+Wondering if it would be useful for anyone else I published it on Sublime's Package Control and, for my surprise, it already has 8k+ downloads, people sent a few feedbacks, issues were created, new features were added by request and I was amazed on how great it was to build and maintain this small project.

 ## More to come...